badaouihakimou/Last-mile-logistics-audit/README.md

 This project audits last-mile delivery performance for **Veridi Logistics** using the real-world **Olist Brazilian E-Commerce Dataset** (96,478 delivered orders across 27 states, Oct 2016 – Aug 2018).

 The analysis proves that **delivery delays are not a nationwide problem** they are concentrated in 5 Northeast states and predictable seasonal windows.
-Super Late deliveries cause review scores to collapse from **4.29 → 1.79 / 5**, confirming logistics is the primary driver of customer dissatisfaction.
+Super Late deliveries cause review scores to collapse from **4.29 to 1.79 / 5**, confirming logistics is the primary driver of customer dissatisfaction.

 | Finding | Detail |
 |---|---|